 Arterial blood sample collection is usually a bit more painful than regular venipuncture.
-You may experience moderate discomfort, and a compress is required for some time to prevent any bleeding from the site.
+You may experience moderate discomfort and a compress may be required for some time to prevent any bleeding from the site.

 Sometimes mixed venous blood taken from a central line is used in particular situations, such as in cardiac catheterization labs and by transplant services.
 Careful interpretation of the results is required.
 Peripheral venous blood, such as that taken from a vein in the arm, is of no use for oxygen status because it has decreased oxygen content due to the fact that it is composed of blood returning to the heart.

 Blood gases are a group of tests that are performed together to measure the pH and the amount of oxygen (O2) and carbon dioxide (CO2) present in a sample of blood, usually from an artery, in order to evaluate lung function and help detect an acid-base imbalance that could indicate a respiratory, metabolic or kidney disorder.

 A person's body carefully regulates blood pH, maintaining it within a narrow range of 7.35-7.45, not allowing blood to become too acidic (acidosis) nor too alkaline/basic (alkalosis).
 The body's regulation of acids and bases has two main components.
 The first component involves both metabolism and the kidneys: the cellular process of converting one substance to another for energy produces large amounts of acid that the kidneys help eliminate.
 The second component of regulating pH balance involves eliminating carbon dioxide (an acid when dissolved in blood) through exhalation of the lungs.
 This respiratory component is also the way that the body supplies oxygen to tissues.
 The lungs inhale oxygen, which is then dissolved in the blood and carried throughout the body to tissues.